 The Head of the Ministry of the Environment and Energy is Minister for the Environment Karolina Skog.

-Minister for Policy Coordination and Energy Ibrahim Baylan is also attached to the Ministry.
+Minister for Policy Coordination and Energy Ibrahim Baylan and Minister for International Development Cooperation and Climate Isabella Lövin is also attached to the Ministry.

-The Ministry of the Environment and Energy has nine divisions and secretariats.
+The Ministry of the Environment and Energy has eight divisions and secretariats.

 Karolina Skog, Minister for the Environment

 Political Advisers: Anders Mankler, Tobias Gustavsson